Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida State Stats and Trends

-- So far this year, the Seminoles have been installed as underdogs by a 1.5-point margin or more six times and are 3-3 ATS in those contests.
+- The Seminoles have an against the spread record of 3-3 in their six games as an underdog of 1.5 points or more this year.

-- Florida State's games this year have hit the over on four of 10 set point totals (40%).
+- Florida State's games this season have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- When Florida State puts up more than 19.9 points, it is 4-3 against the spread and 4-3 overall.
+- When Florida State scores more than 19.9 points, it is 4-3 against the spread and 4-3 overall.

-- Florida State is 4-3 against the spread and 4-3 overall when the team picks up over 334.7 yards.
+- In games that Florida State piles up over 334.7 yards, the team is 4-3 against the spread and 4-3 overall.

-- The Seminoles have turned the ball over 18 times this season, two more turnovers than the Eagles have forced (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.